 Homemade Pork Lard (Rendered Pork Fat)

 - 4 lb pork leaf fat

 - Cut the pork leaf fat into small pieces, 1" cubes or smaller.
 You can also grind the fat to speed up the rendering process.
 The smaller the pieces, the faster the process will be.
-You can also grind the fat.

 - Add fat to a large stockpot.
 Turn the stove on to very low heat.